Off-duty officer allegedly catches car break-in suspects red-handed

 BENSALEM, Pa.
 (WPVI) --Two men are facing charges after an off-duty police officer allegedly caught them red-handed attempting to break into vehicles outside a grocery store in Bensalem, Bucks County.

-An off-duty Bensalem Township Police Officer spotted two men walking through the parking lot, allegedly pulling on car door handles in an attempt to gain entry.
+An off-duty Bensalem Township police officer spotted two men walking through the parking lot, allegedly pulling on car door handles in an attempt to gain entry.

 The officer recognized the men as the same suspects sought in a separate car break-in and credit card fraud incident in the early morning hours at Colonial Point Apartments on Lincoln Highway.

-The off duty officer called for backup, and responding officers were able to take Patrick Ivers into custody at the scene.
+The off-duty officer called for backup, and responding officers were able to take Patrick Ivers into custody at the scene.

 Police say the other suspect, identified as John Palumbo, fled on foot, then got into a silver 2013 Cadillac and led police on a chase.